-The parameters $\beta_y$ and $\beta_m$ are important for our analysis because they reflect the relationship between productivity and firm growth (for young and mature firms, respectively).
-Theory and previous empirical research both suggest that these parameters should be positive and significant, indicating that high-productivity firms grow while low-productivity firms contract.
-Aggregate (industry-level) productivity growth depends in part on these mechanisms.
+The parameters β_y and β_m are important for our analysis because they reflect the relationship between productivity and firm growth (for young and mature firms, respectively).
+Theory and previous empirical research both suggest that these parameters should be positive and significant, indicating that high-productivity firms grow while low-productivity firms contract.43 Aggregate (industry-level) productivity growth depends in part on these mechanisms.

 Our main question of interest is whether the productivity/growth relationship has changed over time.
-The answer will be determined by the parameters $\delta{1y}$ and $\delta{1m}$ , the coefficients on the interaction between productivity and the time trend.
-A weakening productivity/growth relationship would be indicated by negative values of these parameters.
-Note that we also allow for nonlinear behavior in this relationship with the quadratic terms associated with the parameters $\delta{2y}$ and $\delta{2m}$ .
+The answer will be determined by the parameters δ{1y} and δ{1m} , the coefficients on the interaction between productivity and the time trend.
+A weakening productivity/growth relationship would be indicated by negative values of these parameters.44 Note that we also allow for nonlinear behavior in this relationship with the quadratic terms associated with the parameters δ{2y} and δ{2m} .

-Table 1 reports results of the regression from (3) for all firms and for the High Tech and Nontech sectors separately.
-Columns 2, 4, and 6 include estimated quadratic terms (parameters $\delta{2y}$ and $\delta{2m}$ ), while columns 1, 3, and 5 allow only the linear trend effect.
+Table 1 reports results of the regression from (3) for all firms and for the High Tech and Nontech sectors separately.45 Columns 2, 4, and 6 include estimated quadratic terms (parameters δ{2y} and δ{2m}), while columns 1, 3, and 5 allow only the linear trend effect.
 In all specifications, we find a significant positive relationship between productivity in year t and employment growth from t to t+1 among both young and mature firms (as shown by the first two rows of coefficients).
 This finding is consistent with existing literature (e.g., Syverson (2011)).
-The
+The productivity/growth relationship is stronger for young than for mature firms, though not dramatically so (Decker et al. (2016a)) find a larger difference between young and old firms for the responsiveness to TFP differences).
+We also find that the productivity/growth relationship is stronger among High Tech firms than for the rest of the economy.

-&lt;sup>43 Recall that productivity is measured as the (log) deviation of firm-level labor productivity from its industry-year mean, reflecting the notion that the productivity/growth relationship should depend on the competitive environment faced by individual firms in their own industries.

-&lt;sup>44 Decker et al. (2016a) find negative values for these parameters when applied to TFP in the Manufacturing sector (with particularly notable patterns in High Tech Manufacturing).
+43 Recall that productivity is measured as the (log) deviation of firm-level labor productivity from its industry-year mean, reflecting the notion that the productivity/growth relationship should depend on the competitive environment faced by individual firms in their own industries.
+44 Decker et al. (2016a) find negative values for these parameters when applied to TFP in the Manufacturing sector (with particularly notable patterns in High Tech Manufacturing).

-&lt;sup>45 All regressions include year t observations for the years 1996-2012 and, consistent with the other analyses in this paper, omit the Finance, Insurance, and Real Estate sectors (NAICS 52-53).
+45 All regressions include year t observations for the years 1996-2012 and, consistent with the other analyses in this paper, omit the Finance, Insurance, and Real Estate sectors (NAICS 52-53).